Skip to content

 This guide covers how to connect to a cell’s toolbox pod for debugging and troubleshooting purposes.

-1. PAM access to the cell’s GCP project - Follow the breakglass access guide to request the appropriate level of access:
+Follow the breakglass access guide to request the appropriate level of access.

 List the toolbox pods in the default namespace: